Member stories

 4. Make sure you're measuring where sales come from

-Digital marketing's generally run through your website and Google Analytics makes it easy to track purchases.
+Digital marketing is generally run through your website, and Google Analytics makes it easy to track purchases.
 Voucher codes are a great way to track the source of sales and provide an incentive for potential customers.
 This is useful if you're doing print advertising or can't think of an easy way to track the performance of a particular campaign.

 "We try and create unique landing pages as much as possible.
-But that's quite time intensive and comes down to the resource that you have," Bladen added.
+But that's quite time intensive and comes down to the resource that you have."

 5. Concentrate on cost per acquisition

 Cost per acquisition (CPA) is the amount you spend on advertising to get a sale and it's one of the most important thing to measure.
-It's worked out by dividing the cost of a campaign by the number of sales eg. if you spent £100 on Facebook ads and made two sales you have a CPA of £50.
+It's worked out by dividing the cost of a campaign by the number of sales – for example, if you spent £100 on Facebook ads and made two sales you have a CPA of £50.

 CPA can be scary when you first start measuring it.
 It takes time to figure out what channels work and improve both your advertising and the experience the user has once they click through to your website.
 But keep a keen eye on CPA, test and improve.